Sámi flag: Second Sámi flag

 The basic structure of the first Sámi flag was retained, but Båhl added the colour green, which is popular on many South Sámi gáktis.
 These four colours have been known since then as "the Sámi (national) colours".
 She also added a motif derived from a sun/moon symbol appearing on many shaman's drums.
-While the drawings on shaman's drums were only made in red (using an extract of the sacred alder tree), the motif on the flag uses both blue and red — the first representing the moon, the latter representing the sun.
+While the drawings on shaman's drums were only made in red (using an extract of the sacred alder tree), the motif on the flag uses both blue and red—the first representing the moon, the latter representing the sun.
 The Pantone colour formula used is: red 485C, green 356C, yellow 116C and blue 286C.

 Children of the Sun

 The motif was chosen with the poem "Päiven Pārne'" ("Sons of the Sun") in mind.
 The poem was written down by the South Sámi Protestant priest Anders Fjellner in the mid-1800s from a joik rich with elements of Sámi shamanism.
 The poem describes the Sámi as "sons and daughters of the sun", through the union between a female "giant" (an unidentified mythological entity) who lives in a "House of Death" far in the North, and the Sun's male offspring with whom she elopes.
-The Sámi are also referred to as "offspring of the Sons of the Sun" in "Sami soga lavlla," the Sámi national anthem.
+The Sámi are also referred to as "offspring of the Sons of the Sun" in "Sami soga lavlla," the Sámi anthem.